reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 Most of tensors are vector data, and in those datasets one data point can be encoded to vector, so that batch data would be encoded to 2D tensor. (= array of vector)
 Sample axis is the first, and feature axis is the second.

-Example: If a dataset contains information of 100,000 people on age, zip code, and salary - It can be stored in a
+Example: If a dataset contains information of 100,000 people on age, zip code, and salary - It can be stored in a tensor with the shape (100000, 3).

-#### 2.
+#### 2. Sequence Data
+**Sequence data(Time series data)** is a dataset which includes time axis and be stored in a 3D tensor.

+As each sample is encoded to the sequence of vectors (2D tensors), the batch data would be encoded to 3D tensor.

 ## The Gear of Neural Network: Tensor Operator